aearly/acomb/README.md

 <a name="spreadOptions">
 ### spreadOptions(func, option1, option2, ...)

 Takes a function of the form `function(object, callback) {}`  and converts it to the form `function(option1, option2, ... callback) {}` based on the strings passed.
 The strings passed will pick properties from the object and turn them in to direct arguments.
 Useful in `async.auto` in conjunction with `flip` for destructuring the results.
+You can also pass an array of strings as the second arg.

 ```js
 function doFoo(bar baz, callback) {